 £100,000 from Telford 50 Legacy fund will be invested in tackling homelessness in the borough.

 A Homelessness Advisory Panel has been set up to look at how the money could best be spent to prevent homelessness and support those who are homeless.

 How the money is spent has been decided by the small advisory panel involving council representatives and key partners like Maninplace, STAY, TACT and the YMCA.

 The money will be used to fund the following:

-•Recruitment of a homelessness mental health worker – to work directly with homeless people with mental health issues.
-This will involve proactive help, such as getting people into local volunteering opportunities and training programmes
+•A new homelessness mental health worker – to work directly with homeless people with mental health issues and helping them to find volunteering opportunities and training.

-•Recruitment of a Volunteer Link Co-ordinator – to make best use of existing volunteers and attract new volunteers and attract new volunteers to assist homeless people and also to manage and be a main point of contact for community donations
+•Recruitment of a Volunteer Link Co-ordinator – to make best use of existing volunteers and attract new ones to help homeless people and to co-ordinate donations.

 New legislation called the Homelessness Reduction Act was introduced in April which placed greater onus on local authorities to take action to help those who are homeless.

 However in Telford and Wrekin, the council has already invested in additional staffing over and above the funding allocated to every local authority by government.

 This follows on from funding the council made available last year to enable support for rough sleepers to be provided all year round and not just in the three coldest months of the year.